Access Your Database

 Once the tunnel has been built, you can use any tool you need by connecting it to the

-If you activated the force TLS option, you should add both options
+If you are connecting to the database using SSL/TLS, you should add both options

 --sslAllowInvalidCertificates to the

 Our command line tool handles it in a single command, but you might want to use the tunnel without it.
 With the standard OpenSSH client, the way to build the tunnel is: